bpmconcept/ping-this/README.md

 :-------------- | :---------------------------------------------------------------------------------------
-PhpEmailAlarm   | Send an email, using the PHP's mail() function StreamAlarm     | Simply logs the alarms events to a given open stream (stdout or file for instance)
+PhpEmailAlarm   | Send an email, using the PHP's mail() function StreamAlarm     | Simply logs the alarms events to a given open stream (stdout or file for instance) ParallelAlarm   | Dispatch the alert on multiple other Alarm instances